Polarized Target Nuclear Magnetic Resonance Measurements with Deep Neural Networks: Model Construction

 \subsection{Denoising Autoencoder}

-In parallel, we worked on developing a denoising autoencoder (DAE) \cite{michelucci2022introductionautoencoders,autoencoder-vincent} designed to filter noisy signals and reconstruct the underlying lineshape.
+In parallel, we developed a denoising autoencoder (DAE) \cite{michelucci2022introductionautoencoders,autoencoder-vincent} designed to filter noisy signals and reconstruct the underlying lineshape.
 The autoencoder consists of an encoder function \( f_\theta(\cdot) \) that maps an input signal \( x \in \mathbb{R}^{N} \) into a compressed latent representation \( z \in \mathbb{R}^{d} \), and a decoder \( g_\phi(\cdot) \) that reconstructs a clean estimate \( \hat{x} \):

 A schematic diagram of a simplified denoising autoencoder (DAE) architecture is shown in Fig.~\ref{fig:autoencoder}.
 This diagram is intended solely as a conceptual representation; the full network used in this work comprises significantly higher-dimensional layers and cannot be depicted compactly without loss of clarity.